Roger Corman, Hollywood mentor and 'King of B', dies at 98 - ExBulletin

 Roger Corman, Hollywood mentor and 'King of B', dies at 98

-ANGELS — Roger Corman, the King of B's who helped direct low-budget classics like Little Shop of Horrors and Attack of the Crab Monsters and who gave breaks to many of Hollywood's most famous actors and directors, is dead.
+LOS ANGELES (AP) Roger Corman, the King of B's who helped make low-budget classics like Little Shop of Horrors and Attack of the Crab Monsters and gave first breaks to many of the world's most famous actors and directors famous Hollywood stars, has died.
 He was 98 years old.

 Corman died Thursday at his home in Santa Monica, California, according to a statement released Saturday by his wife and daughters.